proust01/wine-search-app/README.md

 ### `Seed Data to MongoDB`

 Before Editing wine data from page, You must be installed with MongoDB.
 [MongoDB Community Edition Download]\
-Once installed, you can seed the data with this api.\
+Once installed, you can seed the data with this API.\
 [http://localhost:5000/products/seed](http://localhost:5000/products/seed)\
 This will store data to MongoDB and Now it can be used in frontend app.